travelweft/travelweft.github.io/README.md

 # The source for travelweft.io

-Pull requests are welcome for content issue or discussion of the vision and project.
+Pull requests are welcome for both content issues and discussion of the vision and project.

 ## License